jameslnewell/redux-formo/README.md

  filtration and validation
 - Added unit tests for most methods

+## Design decisions
+- like redux-form but unlike react-redux-form, use a different subset of the state to store values (let the user choose when they want to sync/update their model with the data on the form)

 ## THANKS

 Much of this package is inspired by the work of `@erikras` on `redux-form`.
 Much thanks!